DasNaCl/csc/esop/revs/rebuttal.md

 Monotonic buffer allocators do not reallocate at the same address and are arguably the most simple allocator, yet very useful in practice, e.g., for hot loops that allocate each iteration.
 We would like to point out that the concrete allocation strategy is orthogonal to the main line of work of this paper.
-The case-study is simple enough to keep the workload for the proofs not relevant to the grand-scheme of the compositionality framework, but relevant to the intricate technical setup to make use of it, small.
+The case-study is simple enough to keep the workload for the proofs not relevant to the grand-scheme of the compositionality framework, but relevant to the intricate technical setup to make use of it.
-While an extension to support a more involved allocator - or even polymorphic memory allocators - does add a great amount of possibly interesting technical detail, the key theorems in the paper would not change at all from an observers perspective. (of course, the proof does change given the cross-language relations need to be patched accordingly)
+While an extension to support a more involved allocator - or even polymorphic memory allocators - does add a great amount of possibly interesting technical detail, the key theorems in the paper would not change at all from an observers perspective. (of course, the proof does change given the cross-language relations need to be patched accordingly, but existing work has already shown how to do this kind of complex proofs)

 > In all of this section, it's unclear where the security tag information is supposed to come from.
 Are we supposed to imagine an annotated operational semantics that propagates sensitive tags?
 If so, are control-flow choices on a sensitive value supposed to infect all later computation?
 > [...]